-The EVMS Faculty Appointments and Promotions Committee will take into account in its deliberations the roles assigned by the Department Chairs of the SOM or the Dean of the SHP to faculty members, both academic and community faculty.
-To determine in which roles (teaching, clinical care, research/discovery and administration/service) faculty should document their expertise and accomplishments, the Committee will consider the percentage of effort or amount of time spent by faculty in those roles, as agreed to by the faculty and their Department Chairs of the SOM or the Dean of the SHP in regular annual meetings and documented in the materials presented to the committee.
+The Appointments and Promotions Committee will take into account in its deliberations the roles assigned by the Department Chairs of the School of Medicine or the VPDSHP to faculty members, both academic and community faculty.
+To determine in which roles (teaching, clinical care, research/discovery and administration/service) faculty should document their expertise and accomplishments, the Committee will consider the percentage of effort or amount of time spent by faculty in those roles, as agreed to by the faculty and their Department Chairs of the School of Medicine or the VPDSHP in regular annual meetings and documented in the materials presented to the committee.